open-zaak/open-zaak/docs/installation/cmis.rst

 which are sent to the DMS to create, update and delete documents.
 This way, the documents are stored in the DMS.

+There are currently two supported CMIS bindings:

+    1. The browser binding: which uses CMIS version 1.1.
+This is a JSON-based binding.
+    2. The web service binding: which uses CMIS version 1.0.
+This binding is based on the SOAP protocol.

 .. _`Documenten API`: https://documenten-api.vng.cloud/api/v1/schema/

 .. warning::